Ball of Fire: Plot

-A group of professors, all bachelors except for a widower, have lived together for some years in a New York City residence, compiling an encyclopedia of all human knowledge.
-The youngest, Professor Bertram Potts (Gary Cooper), is a grammarian who is researching modern American slang.
+A group of professors, all bachelors except for one widower, have lived together for some years in a New York City residence, compiling an encyclopedia of all human knowledge.
+The youngest, Professor Bertram Potts, is a grammarian who is researching modern American slang.
 The professors are accustomed to working in relative seclusion at a leisurely pace with a prim housekeeper, Miss Bragg, keeping watch over them.
 Their impatient financial backer, Miss Totten, suddenly demands that they finish their work soon.

-Venturing out to do some independent research, Bertram becomes interested in the slang vocabulary of nightclub performer Katherine "Sugarpuss" O'Shea (Barbara Stanwyck).
-She is reluctant to assist him in his research until she suddenly needs a place to hide from the police, who want to question her about her boyfriend, mob boss Joe Lilac.
+When a slang-using garbage man comes in asking the professors' assistance for a quiz, Bertram realizes he is far behind the latest uses of slangs and ventures out to do some independent research and becomes interested in the slang vocabulary of nightclub performer Katherine "Sugarpuss" O'Shea.
+She is reluctant to assist him until she suddenly needs a place to hide from the police, who want to question her about her boyfriend, mob boss Joe Lilac.
 Sugarpuss takes refuge in the house where the professors live and work, despite Bertram's objections and their housekeeper's threat to leave because of her.
 In the meantime, Joe decides to marry her, but only because as his wife she would not be able to testify against him.

-The professors soon become enamored of her femininity, and she begins to grow fond of them.
-Sugarpuss teaches them to conga and demonstrates to Bertram the meaning of the phrase "yum yum" kisses.
+The professors soon become fond of her, and she of them.
+Sugarpuss teaches them to conga and demonstrates to Bertram the meaning of the phrase "yum yum" (kisses).
 She becomes attracted to Bertram, who reciprocates by proposing marriage to her.
-She avoids giving him an answer to the proposal and agrees to Joe's plan to have the professors drive her to New Jersey to marry him.
+She avoids giving him an answer and agrees to Joe's plan to have the professors drive her to New Jersey to marry him.
 After a series of misadventures, including a car crash, Sugarpuss realizes that she is in love with Bertram, but is forced to go ahead with her marriage to Joe to save the professors from his henchmen.
-Bertram, meanwhile, unaware of Sugarpuss' love for him, prepares to resume his research, sadder but wiser, until he discovers her true feelings.
+Bertram, meanwhile, unaware of Sugarpuss's love for him, prepares to resume his research, sadder but wiser, until he discovers her true feelings.

 The professors eventually outwit Joe and his henchmen and rescue Sugarpuss.
-She claims she is not good enough for Bertram, but his forceful application of a kiss changes her mind.
+She claims she is not good enough for Bertram, but his application of "yum yum" changes her mind.
+The other seven professors leave the room to give Bertram and Sugarpuss a moment alone.